ucsb-cs184-f24/team10AlcTracker/team/sprint03/lect16.md

 - Scribe      : Madison Long

 ### Summary
-In this meeting, we went over hw4 and planning for code up until the freez
+In this meeting, we went over hw4 and planning for code up until the freeze

 ### Notes
 - Mariana Rosillo